-The present standard limits are set so that the annual radiation dose from foods should not exceed 1 mSv (p.57 of Vol. 2, "Approach for the Establishment of the Standard Limits consideration radioactive strontium

-Grounds for the Standard Limits").
-Additionally, foods were classified into five categories for the provisional regulation values, but were newly classified into four for the present standard limits (for details, see p.54 of Vol. 2, "Food Categories [Reference]").
+The present standard limits are set so that the annual radiation dose from foods should not exceed 1 mSv (p.59 of Vol. 2, "Approach for the Establishment of the Standard Limits • Grounds for the Standard Limits").
+Additionally, foods were classified into five categories for the provisional regulation values, but were newly classified into four for the present standard limits (for details, see p.56 of Vol. 2, "Food Categories [Reference]").

-(Related to p.172 of Vol. 1, "Indices Concerning Radioactive Materials in Foods," p.59 of Vol. 2, "Approach for the Calculation of the Standard Limits (1/2)," and p.60 of Vol. 2, "Approach for the Calculation of the Standard Limits (2/2)")
+(Related to p.172 of Vol. 1, "Indices Concerning Radioactive Materials in Foods," p.61 of Vol. 2, "Approach for the Calculation of the Standard Limits (1/2)," and p.62 of Vol. 2, "Approach for the Calculation of the Standard Limits (2/2)")

-^{2} The standard limits were set also taking into consideration Sr-90 and radioactive plutonium, etc.
+^{1} The regulation values were set also taking into consideration radioactive strontium.